dennisbirch/dbbbuilder-swift/README.md

 print(dbMgr.errorMessage())
 ```

+There are two additional public methods you can call from your application's DBBTableObject subclasses:

+`public func performPreSaveActions()`

+If you override this method, it will be called immediately before data is inserted into the database or the database is updated.
+You can perform whatever actions are necessary to prepare instances for saving in this method.

+`public func performPostSaveActions()`

+If you override this method, it will be called immediately after data is inserted into the database or the database is updated.
+You can perform whatever actions are necessary to continue after instances are persisted.

 #### Retrieving Objects From the Database

-There are several methods for retrieving objets from the database.
-All of them are static methods that should be clled on your DBBTableObject subclass types.
+There are several methods for retrieving objects from the database.
+All of them are static methods that should be called on your DBBTableObject subclass types.
 Each method returns either a single DBBTableObject instance or an array of them.
 As such you will need to cast them to their subclass type in order to use them in most cases.
 For example:

 ```
 guard let projects = Project.allInstances(manager: manager) as?
 [Project] else {